 linkedHashMap.put("Bob", 25);

-TreeMap implements the NavigableMap interface and stores key-value pairs in a sorted order based on the natural ordering of keys or a custom comparator.
-It does not allow null keys.
+TreeMap stores entries in sorted order based on the natural ordering of keys, or a custom comparator if provided.
+It does not allow null keys and is slower than the other two due to its underlying Red-Black Tree structure.

 Map<String, Integer> treeMap = new TreeMap<>();